 Gear types for nonsalmon species include: hook and line with a rod or pole, dip net, beach seine, hand line, longline, and fyke net.
-Pink and sockeye salmon may be retained.
 Chinook and chum salmon must be released alive.
 At the start of the fall season in each district, fall chum and coho salmon must also be released alive.